Key Takeaways

 Many people eat emotionally once in a while.
 But if it becomes a frequent habit, it can take a toll on your physical and mental health.
 It may also negatively impact your relationships and increase your risk of developing an eating disorder.
 If you’re struggling with emotional eating, know that help is available.

 With Rula, you can use our therapist-matching tool to find a provider who accepts your insurance and specializes in treating eating disorders— or any other mental health concern you’re facing.
-From there, you can schedule your first appointment as early as this week and connect with your new provider from the comfort of home.
+From there, you can schedule your first appointment as soon as tomorrow and connect with your new provider from the comfort of home.

 More From Rula